Mark Richardson opens up about his shock AM Show TV exit: 'I'll come back even stronger' - NZ Herald

 Things started to change for the popular morning show at the beginning of August when Duncan was suddenly off-air.
 Duncan isn't just one of Mark's colleagues, he's also a mate.
 Last year, they shared with the Weekly how they had helped each other through 2020's level 4 lockdown – a time they both struggled with for different reasons.
 But Duncan's surprise absence from the show worried Mark and he was saddened when, on August 23, the announcement came he wouldn't be returning.

-"It was a shock," Mark tells.
+"It was a shock," Mark says.
 "I was just disappointed and sad because I really do like Duncan and I consider him a friend."

 Duncan released a statement saying the "brutal hours" contributed to his decision, adding, "This place has been my home for 20 years and it's bloody hard to say goodbye, but I have to.
 I have a few important family and personal things that need my attention, and now is the right time to go."